chelahmy/harubi/docs/README.md

 Harubi Documentation
 ====================

-Harubi is a model-action framework based on PHP and MySQL.
+Harubi is a model-action framework implemented on PHP and MySQL.
 It is a MVC-like framework for back-end server, minus the View concern which belongs to the front-end.
 The model-action pattern is about slicing a model into actions which are carried out by controllers.
 The author wrote [a blog post on the model-action framework](https://chelahmy.blogspot.com/2019/10/model-action-framework.html).

+Where does harubi name come from?
+Harubi is a type of [keris](https://educalingo.com/en/dic-ms/keris) with a golden handle.
+Keris is a [Malay](https://en.wikipedia.org/wiki/Malays_(ethnic_group)) traditional defensive weapon.

 ## Harubi functions in alphabetical order